Austin Riley Player Props: Braves vs. Phillies

 Austin Riley At The Plate

-- Riley is batting .368 with two homers during his last outings and is on an eight-game hitting streak.
+- Riley is batting .368 with two homers during his last outings and is on a nine-game hitting streak.

-- Riley has had at least one RBI in 38.0% of his games this year (19 of 50), with two or more RBI six times (12.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Riley has picked up an RBI in 37.3% of his games this season, with two or more RBI in 11.8% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.